skx/bfcc/README.md

   * Collapsing multiple identical instructions to one.
   * Improving the way loop-handling was generated.
 * Finally I cleaned up and improved the code.
-  * Implemented a separate lexer.
-  * Allowing the use of pluggable backends, so we could generate both C and Assembly Language output (but only one at a time).
-  * Started using `gcc` to compile our assembly, to drop the dependency upon `nasm`.

-## Timeline

-* Project occurred to me overnight.
-* Started work at 12:00.
-  * Generated initial version of BrainFuck -> C in 30 minutes.
-* Paused for a break at 12:58
-  * Had added documentation, added more sample programs, and added test-suite.
-* Started work at 15:00 again.
-  * Implemented trivial assembly language version by 15:30.
-* Spent another hour cleaning up comments, _this_ README.md file, and applying basic optimizations.
-* After that I slowly made improvements
   * Adding a lexer in [#4](https://github.com/skx/bfcc/pull/4)
-  * Allowing the generation of either C or assembly in [#6](https://github.com/skx/bfcc/pull/6)
+  * Allowing the generation of either C or assembly in [#6](https://github.com/skx/bfcc/pull/6), via the addition of a backend-abstraction.
-  * Allow generating a breakpoint instruction when using the assembly-backend in [#7](https://github.com/skx/bfcc/pull/7).
+  * Allow generating a breakpoint instruction (`int03`) when using the assembly-backend in [#7](https://github.com/skx/bfcc/pull/7).
   * Switched to generating assembly to be compiled by `gcc` rather than `nasm` [#8](https://github.com/skx/bfcc/pull/8).
   * Added an interpreter in [#11](https://github.com/skx/bfcc/pull/12).

+## Test Programs

+There are a small collection of test-programs located beneath the [examples/](examples/) directory.

+Each example has a `.bf` suffix, and there is a corresponding output file for each input to show the expected output.

+You can run `make test` to run all the scripts, and compare their generated output with the expected result.